-Since 2019, students of Fremont Christian School have been admitted to these universities.
-The class of 2023 received 3.6 million dollars in scholarships and grants and 6 members received the California Scholarship Federation Lifetime Membership award.

-Schools in bold are US News and World Report top 75 schools for 2023.
+Since 2020, students of Fremont Christian School have been admitted to these universities.
+The class of 2024 (39 students) received 3.2 million dollars in scholarships and grants and 6 members received the California Scholarship Federation Lifetime Membership award.
+Schools in bold are Best National Universities Top 100 or Best Global Universities - US News and World Report 2024.